alanmitchell/bmon/docs/source/setting-up-sensors-to-post-to-bmon.rst

     configuring Dropbox.

-This procedure has been implemented for a Siemens building automation system running the Apogee Insight management software. :ref:`Here is an explanation for configuring the creation of trend files <integrating-with-siemens-systems>` on this system.
+This procedure has been implemented for a Siemens building automation system running the Insight APOGEE management software. :ref:`Here is an explanation for configuring the creation of trend files <integrating-with-siemens-systems>` on this system.
 The ``csv-transfer`` configuration file for posting the data from these files to BMON is shown below: